ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 cd mysql/chart
 ```

-Use the following command to enable the backup,
+Use the following command to enable the backup

 * `<name of backup>` refers the container on the Object Storage service it will use to upload the data to
 * `binding-<service-name>` is the name of the secrets (using the output of `kubectl get secrets` above)